Pet Dental Care In Mt Pleasant SC

 Dentistry and oral care for our pets is one of the fastest-growing areas of pet health care.
 Why?
 Because pets, like people, benefit from regular dental check-ups and cleanings.
-We are becoming increasingly aware of the number of serious health risks and diseases that can develop as a direct consequence of untreated dental disease.
+Research has shown a link between the health of your pet’s mouth and the rest of their body.
+That’s why Shuler Veterinary Clinic emphasizes the importance of consistent dental over your the course of your pet’s life.

 A simple black and white image displaying a vertical oval shape with a thick black outline against a white background, reminiscent of a vet's name tag.

-After the initial evaluation and imaging (as needed), we use a modern and safe combination of ultrasonic and hand-scaling techniques to ensure cleaning above and below the gum line.
-A fluoride- infused polish is then applied to create a smooth, lustrous tooth surface that is more resistant to tarter build-up.
+Shuler Veterinary Clinic offers comprehensive pet dental care in Mt Pleasant SC, including assessment of the health of your pet’s teeth, following by a cleaning.
+After the initial evaluation and imaging (as needed), we use a modern and safe combination of ultrasonic and hand-scaling techniques to ensure cleaning above and below your pet’s gum line.
+A fluoride-infused polish is then applied to create a smooth, lustrous tooth surface that is more resistant to tarter build-up.
 A barrier sealant is then applied to the gum line to slow plaque and tarter accumulation.

 When a tooth problem is encountered that may require more advanced treatment, we offer a variety of treatment options.
 Interceptive dental techniques, like root planing or perioceutic treatments such as doxirobe (a time-released antibiotic gel) can be employed to try and save certain teeth.
-If the teeth cannot be salvaged, we extract them using our safe and efficient high-speed dental drill and closure of the socket with bacteria-resistant suture material.
-We perform standard pre- and post-extractional x-ray films to ensure complete removal and can even place bone grafting material to speed healing.
-Be assured that pain prevention is foremost in our thoughts, and a multimodal approach for pain control is utilized throughout the procedure, into the recovery phase, and beyond.
+If a tooth cannot be salvaged, we extract it using our safe and efficient high-speed dental equipment, followed by closure of the socket with bacteria-resistant suture material.
+We perform standard pre- and post-extraction x-ray films to ensure complete removal and can even place bone grafting material to speed healing.
+As part of this process, pain prevention is foremost in our thoughts, and we deploy a multimodal approach for pain control throughout the procedure, into the recovery phase, and beyond.

-Your pet is our pet while in our care, and the utmost concern for their comfort and safety is employed by our doctors and staff.
-We also work closely with several Board Certified dentists in our area for more complex procedure referrals including endodontics and root canals.
+We also work closely with several Board Certified pet dentists in our area for more complex procedure referrals including endodontics and root canals.

 after veterinary dog dental carebefore canine dental care